Design inputs are the king of medical device product development.

 Just by reading what FDA and ISO have to say about design inputs, you can see there are several terms used interchangeably when referring to design inputs:

 - Design inputs

 - Design and development requirements

 There are plenty more terms used within the medical device industry to describe design inputs.
 It's important to realize this.
 I've been in heated discussions with colleagues only to find out after the fact we were saying the same thing.

 Design Inputs - Building the Foundation

-Medical device product development is a process that builds upon itself as the project progresses.
+Medical device product development should be a holistic process that builds upon itself as the project progresses.

 Think about that for a moment.
-If your project is expected to last 12-month, defining Design Inputs can take over 3 months.
+In a 12-month project, defining design inputs can take over 3 months.

 - Capturing all functional, performance, safety, and regulatory requirements.

 - Build upon user needs and intended use.